 6 min read · Cost

-Chapter 7A on historic cabin restoration
+Chapter 7A on a substantial restoration

-Working within historic guidelines
+Working within historic and jurisdictional guidelines

 Historic Tahoe cabin material options